dex-nonix/4Real/MASTER/REQUIRED/BACKEND/api_llm_service.md

     - Overrides from `AIModelMapping.parameters_json` (e.g., `temperature`, `max_tokens`)
   - Call the instance `method` (default `invoke`) with LangChain-formatted messages.
 - Returns assistant text; on errors, returns a readable message and does not crash.
-- If no active mapping/provider exists, the service returns a safe fallback message.
+- If the persona has no active mapping/provider, the service returns a clear error; no fallback behavior.

 ---